God of War (franchise): Norse mythology

-God of War Ragnarök was released worldwide on November 9, 2022, for the PlayStation 4 and the PlayStation 5, marking the first cross-gen release in the series; it was later released for Windows on September 19, 2024.
+God of War Ragnarök was released worldwide on November 9, 2022, for the PlayStation 4 and the PlayStation 5, marking the first cross-gen release in the series; it was later released on Steam on September 19, 2024.
 At the end of the three-year Fimbulwinter, Kratos, Atreus, and Mímir are confronted by Odin and the God of Thunder Thor.
 After dueling Thor, the three set out on a journey across the nine realms in hopes of finding a way to prevent the world-ending event, Ragnarök.
 Along the way, they are confronted by a vengeful Freya, but they eventually make amends.
 Unable to prevent Ragnarök—which is discovered to only destroy Asgard, the home of the Æsir—Kratos, Atreus, and their allies unite the realms in a war against the Æsir gods in their home realm.
 Kratos battles Thor once again, but Thor is killed by Odin for refusing to kill Kratos.
 Kratos, Atreus, Mímir, and Freya then engage Odin in battle and defeat the Allfather as Asgard is destroyed.
 Returning home to Midgard, Atreus, as Loki, decides that he needs to go and find any remaining Giants and bids a heartfelt farewell while Kratos learns that he is destined to become a revered god.
 Along with Freya and Mímir, they begin to rebuild the realms and restore peace.

-A free downloadable content (DLC) pack titled Valhalla was released on December 12, 2023, and serves as an epilogue to Ragnarök, following Kratos and Mímir in a series of trials in Valhalla.
+God of War Ragnarök: Valhalla is a free downloadable content (DLC) pack that was released on December 12, 2023, for both the PlayStation 4 and PlayStation 5 versions of Ragnarök and was included with the game's Steam release on September 19, 2024.
+Featuring roguelite gameplay, the expansion pack serves as an epilogue to Ragnarök, following Kratos and Mímir in a series of trials in Valhalla.
 Through the trials, Kratos comes to terms with his past life in Greece and takes the mantle as the Norse God of War.

+God of War Laufey is an upcoming game in development for the PlayStation 5 and is scheduled to be released on February 16, 2027.
+Announced on June 2, 2026, during Sony's State of Play presentation, it will be a mainline title featuring the titular character Laufey, also known as Faye, as the main protagonist, marking the first game to not have Kratos as the main character.
+The game's narrative will occur simultaneously with that of the 2018 installment and Ragnarök as Faye arrives in Everywhen, the afterlife of the gods of all mythologies, after her funeral that was depicted at the beginning of God of War (2018).
+Faye battles various gods of war in Everywhen as she discovers that her plans to protect Kratos and Atreus are at risk.

+An untitled God of War was confirmed by Cory Barlog at Comic-Con 2026 on July 24, 2026.
+Barlog said it would have Kratos back as the main character with its story connecting directly to Laufey.